Inside This Week’s Police Auction Market – 3 Upcoming Sales inc Police Vehicles, Seized Goods & Recovered Assets

 Is there a PPSR risk on police auction vehicles?

-Always run a PPSR check on any vehicle regardless of source.
+Always run a PPSR check on any vehicle regardless of source simply because it’s so cheap to do so.
 Even government-disposal vehicles can have encumbrances in rare cases.
 The auctioneer’s title warranty should cover you, but verify before bidding.

 Trends & Insights